 Make sure it covers a few years (if your portfolio has been in place that long).
 Also, make sure it includes the performance of funds you were switched out of in the past (it’s easy to recommend a good portfolio looking backwards).

 Check the returns are net of investment management fees.
-If your net return is below the benchmark by more than 0.5%, then you are underperforming most index funds.
+If your net return is below the benchmark by more than 0.3%, then you are underperforming an inexpensive index fund.

 You then need to subtract your advisors fees for portfolio management.
 Hopefully, you are ahead of the benchmark index after fees.